SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Results

 Finally, the ablation study revealed a direct positive correlation between the length of the input time series and the accuracy of the model.
 Reducing the number of images led to a gradual deterioration in performance.
-Specifically, the MAE increased by $0.22$~m when using 8 instead of 16 images (from $2.73$~m to $2.95$~m), and worsened by an additional $0.09$~m when retaining only 4 images ($3.04$~m).
+Specifically, the MAE increased by $0.22$~m when using 8 images (EDSR-UTAE (8img)) instead of 16 with SERA-H (from $2.73$~m to $2.95$~m), and worsened by an additional $0.09$~m when retaining only 4 images ($3.04$~m with EDSR-UTAE (4img)).
 This confirmed that the model benefited from dense temporal sampling to resolve ambiguities in canopy structure.
 Given that the average availability per area in our dataset was $13.51$ triplet images, the configuration of 16 triplets already exceeded this average.
 We therefore considered that exploring a model requiring an even longer sequence (e.g., 32 triplets) was not relevant.